TheCGO/UT-RateCut/README.md

 ## Files and directories in the repository
 This repository contains the following items:
 * [`UT_RateCut.ipynb` Jupyter notebook](UT_RateCut.ipynb).
 An executable notebook you can use to replicate all the analyses in the article and creation of output and figures.
 You can either clone or download this repository and run the `UT_RateCut.ipynb` notbook on your machine locally.
 Or you can [open it in Google Colab](https://colab.research.google.com/drive/1zDjvfUdIfxA8piAHBJwceslVoRzspKBO?usp=sharing) and run the notebook from your browser in which all the software and computation is hosted in the cloud.
+To run this notebook locally on your machine, do the following steps:
+    * Fork and clone (or download) the https://github.com/TheCGO/UT-RateCut repository
+    * In your computer's terminal, navigate to the directory of the `UT-RateCut` repository on your local machine.
+    * Create the conda environment `ut-ratecut-dev` by typing the following command: `conda env create -f environment.yml`
+    * Activate the `ut-ratecut-dev` conda environment by typing the following command: `conda activate ut-ratecut-dev`
+    * Fork and clode (or download) the https://github.com/TheCGO/fiscalsim-us repository.
+    * With the `ut-ratecut-dev` conda environment activated, navigate to the folder of the `fiscalsim-us` repository on your local machine.
+    * With the `ut-ratecut-dev` conda environment activated, install the `fiscalsim-us` package into this conda environment by typing the following command:
+        * For Mac OS: `pip install -e .'[dev]'`
+        * For Windows: `pip install -e ."[dev]"`
+        * For Linux: `pip install -e .`
+    * This should allow your notebook to run while this conda environment is activated.
 * [`/images/` directory](images/).
 This folder contains the `.html` files for teh dynamic visualizations in the paper and created in the notebook and the corresponding static `.png` image files.
 * [`/data/` directory](data/).
 This directory contains the data used in the analyses in the article--PEW total balances and rainy day fund balances historical data for all 50 states.
     * [`/data/calculations.xlsx`](/data/calculations.xlsx).